 You can also find my music on the following proprietary websites, which unfortunately impose DRM (see Defective by Design):

 I like fast music, and by fast I mean at least 140 BPM, preferably from 175 to 999 BPM.
-Other elements that make me like a song, are kick, powerful ones, and drops (of course, everybody likes a good drop).
+Other elements that make me like a song are kicks, powerful ones, and drops (of course, everybody likes a good drop).

-My music is free/libre!
-The music itself and its source (DAW projects, vocals, cover art and sometimes [for unfortunate third-party non-free licensing reasons] samples) are completely free (as in freedom).
-Guess you could say my music is "open source", lol.
+My music is (partially) free/libre!
+Songs themselves and their source files (DAW projects, vocals, cover art and (just sometimes) used samples and loops) are completely free as in freedom.
+Guess you could say my music is "open-source", lol.

-Every song I make gets its own Git repo at https://git.mirkodi.eu.
+Still, every song I make gets its own Git repo at https://git.mirkodi.eu.
+On there, I'll try my best listing "dependencies", but I might forget some.
+Forgive me for that.